Menu

 Floret crochet stitch swatch in grey yarn on a white background next to a plant in a wooden basket.

-floret stitch
+Floret stitch

 One of my absolute favourite stitches is the floret stitch.
 It is so mindful to do and has so much gorgeous texture.
 Suitable for all skill levels, this stitch will be a perfect addition to any scarf, hat or cowl projects with a cosy winter vibe.

-jasmine stitch
+Jasmine stitch

 Looking for a gorgeous floral looking texture for your next project?
 The Jasmine Stitch is a super pretty stitch with loads of texture and depth, great for cowls, scarves and mitts.